 Reference

-Bohostream – with the wild look of its groves and loess ravines – will soon pass through the center of Netivot as the city develops on its northern side.
+Boho stream – with the wild look of its groves and loess ravines – will soon pass through the center of Netivot as the city develops on its northern side.

-BohoPark, planned by Tsurnamal Turner, will become the central backbone of the city’s open landscape system; a number of promenades, cycling trails and points of interest such as the Lake Park are being planned along its length.
+Boho Park, planned by Tsurnamal Turner, will become the central backbone of the city’s open landscape system; a number of promenades, cycling trails and points of interest such as the Lake Park are being planned along its length.

 Another unique point of interest also being planned is Five Peaks Park.